DarkMortal/Genetic-Algorithms/README.md

-# Repository for Genetic Algorithms
+# Repository for Genetic Algorithms and Neural Networks